rafiazman/TripTime/README.md

 Before executing the commands below, ensure that you are in the same directory as `docker-compose.yml`.

 ### Development
 To run the web application with hot module reload, execute the following command and go to http://localhost:3000.
-The Laravel application is located at http://localhost:8080
 ```shell script
 $ docker-compose up
 ```

 ### Development (API only)
-To run the API only, execute the following command
+To run the API only (served on http://localhost:8080/), execute the following command:
 ```shell script
 $ docker-compose -f docker-compose.api-only.yml up
 ```